folio-org/stripes-cli/doc/user-guide.md

 ### Creating your app

-From a suitable directory, run the following:
+From a suitable directory, run the following to generate stripes boilerplate code:
 ```
 $ stripes app create "Hello World"
 ```